jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

          index 20 sid fc00:0:6666::
     ```

-    And we expect to see in the packet header the follow tag order shown below in the tcpdump output:

-    ```
-    5555:6666
-    ```
+    Normally we might expect the tcpudmp output to show *5555:6666:7777* in the packet header, however, when the XRd headend router performs its SRv6-TE policy calculation it recognizes that **xrd05's** best path to **xrd07** is through **xrd06**, so it doesn't need to include the *6666* in the SID stack.

     ```yaml
     cisco@xrd:~$ sudo ip netns exec clab-cleu25-xrd01 tcpdump -lni Gi0-0-0-2
     tcpdump: verbose output suppressed, use -v or -vv for full protocol decode